 *UNCG is accredited by the Southern Association of Colleges and Schools (SACS) and is part of the nationally recognized UNC system.

-See the COURSES page for descriptions and course codes.
+See REGISTER page for instructions and course selection.

 Why should you consider UNCG iSchool?
 Put another way, what's in it for you?
 There are many advantages to online learning through UNCG iSchool!